Yann39/self-hosted/README.md

 - A main **domain** name
 - A **subdomain** name for each application that must be reachable from the internet
 - A **dynamic DNS** name to avoid having to use a **static** public IP address
-- A **Traefik** reverse proxy that will handle HTTP request that will be port forwarded to the Banana Pi
+- A **Traefik** reverse proxy to handle HTTP request that will be port forwarded to the applications

 ```mermaid
 flowchart LR